galibhub/galibhub/README.md

 ---

 ## 👨‍💻 About Me
-I am a Computer Science student with a strong interest in web development and artificial intelligence.
+I am a passionate MERN Stack Web Developer with a strong foundation in computer science.
-Currently learning MERN stack development and building real-world projects.
+I enjoy building full-stack web applications using modern technologies.
-I enjoy solving problems, learning new technologies, and improving my development skills every day.
+Currently, I am focused on improving my backend skills and building scalable projects.

 ---